timamus/manjaro-cinnamon-mini-install-apps/README.md

 sudo systemctl enable lightdm-plymouth
 ```

-\*\* To install plymouth correctly, you may need the old 'cantarell-fonts' package.
-To find out how to do this, look at the script file '5_settings.sh'.
+\*\* To install plymouth correctly, you may need the old "cantarell-fonts" package.
+To find out how to do this, look at the script file "5_settings.sh".

 Note: This does not work in every case!
 For a SiS 65x/M650/740 PCI/AGP VGA Display Adapter, there is no "Kernel driver in use" line.